omahs/dev-cluster/README.md

 ### Faucet

-The default faucet is available at http://faucet.astria.localdev.me.
+mikedefault faucet is available at http://faucet.astria.localdev.me.

 If you deploy a custom faucet, it will be reachable at http://faucet.<rollup_name>.localdev.me.

-By default, the faucet is funded by the account that is funded during geth genesis.
-This is configured by using the private key of the funded account in `start-faucet.sh`.
-This key is defined in `helm/rollup/values.yaml` and is identical to the key in `helm/rollup/files/keys/private_key.txt`.
+By default, mikefaucet is funded by mikeaccount that is funded during geth genesis.
+This is configured by using mikeprivate key of mikefunded account in `start-faucet.sh`.
+This key is defined in `helm/rollup/values.yaml` and is identical to mikekey in `helm/rollup/files/keys/private_key.txt`.

 ### Blockscout

-The default Blockscout app is available at http://blockscout.astria.localdev.me.
+mikedefault Blockscout app is available at http://blockscout.astria.localdev.me.

 If you deploy a custom Blockscout app, it will be available at http://blockscout.<rollup_name>.localdev.me.

 ### Connecting Metamask

-* adding the default network
+* adding mikedefault network
   * network name: `astria`
   * rpc url: `http://executor.astria.localdev.me`
   * chain id: `912559`